comsec-group/encarsia/Readme.md

 ```

 #### Results
-This experiment generates a fuzzing run log in `fuzz.log` and the bug detection results (after false positive filtering) in `check_summary.log` within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
-A summary of the fuzzing results, similar to Table 10 in the paper, is printed to the terminal.
-Similarly, as in the previous experiment, we observe discrepancies between Docker and bare-metal setups for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14 on DifuzzRTL.
-The results for Cascade exactly match those reported in the paper.
+This experiment generates two key outputs: a fuzzing log stored in `fuzz.log`, and the bug detection results (after filtering out false positives) in `check_summary.log`.
+Both files are located within the corresponding fuzzer directories at `/encarsia-meta/out/EnCorpus`.
+Additionally, a summary of the fuzzing results, similar to Table 10 in the paper, is printed directly to the terminal.

+As in the previous experiments, we observe discrepancies between the Docker and bare-metal setups for Rocket Signal Mix-up 1 and BOOM Signal Mix-ups 9 and 14 on DifuzzRTL.
+However, the results for Cascade exactly match those reported in the paper.

+## Troubleshooting Guide
+Follow the steps outlined below to troubleshoot common issues encountered while using Encarsia:
+- **OOM Errors:** Ensure your system meets the minimum memory requirements specified for the experiment by reducing the number of parallel processes `-p NUM_PROC`.
+- **Running Out of Disk Space:** Verify that your system has sufficient disk space before starting an experiment.
+Clean up old experiment outputs if necessary.
+- **Badly Terminated Parallel Experiments:** If an experiment is terminated ungracefully, some processes may remain running in the background.
+Use `ps` to identify and terminate any processes stuck in an infinite loop.

 ## Extending support for additional CPUs
 Encarsia can be easily extended to support additional CPUs by creating a new `EncarsiaConfig` instance in `encarsia-meta/config.py` and adding a case for the CPU identifier in `get_host_config(name: str)` to return the new instance.
 Existing configurations can be used as a helpful reference.